bieschke/lolfu/README.md

 complete match history for each of those summoners, and then continues to spider the observed summoners from those matches, outputting CSV data to stdout for all of the retrieved matches.

+<i>lolfu isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.</i>
+l